In October of 2012, the Harvard Business Review declared Data Scientist to be the sexiest job of the 21st century.

 How did we get here?

-At the heart of the data science is business intelligence.
+At the heart of data science lies business intelligence.
 Every business on the planet is looking for an edge in the game; otherwise, we’ll be looking for a new occupation.
 But what does that have to do with AI and deep learning, and why everyone is so crazy about it?

 Alan Turing presented the first detailed design of a computer program in 1946.
 In the following years, he was deeply focused on the problem of artificial intelligence.
 AI\ML, Deep Learning, and Data Science all have roots in that 40s and 50s era.
 Studies in neural science inspired artificial neural networks (ANN), and programs capable of improving performance by learning from experience became machine learning(ML).
 Early experiments in ML found success at checkers, chess, speech recognition, automatic translation, and other useful functions; gaining attention and funding from both the public and private sectors.
 Despite early optimism, AI techniques failed to deliver on expectations.
 Over the years, AI research experienced a few cycles of promise where breakthroughs led to hope, funding, and eventual disappointment resulting in a loss of funding.